nvimdev/lspsaga.nvim/README.md

                           ⚡ designed for convenience and efficiency ⚡
 ```

-A light-weight lsp plugin based on neovim built-in lsp with highly a performant UI.
+A light-weight lsp plugin based on neovim's built-in lsp with a highly performant UI.

 1. [Install](#install)
    - [Vim Plug](#vim-plug)